Need an Emergency Dentist in Las Vegas?

 If you have lost a tooth: Keep the area in and surrounding the tooth or teeth clean and free of dirt and debris by rinsing with warm water.
 Also, put the tooth in milk or keep it in your mouth if possible.

 If you have swelling: Apply cold compresses to control swelling.

 In all cases of emergencies: The dentist will need to examine your teeth and gums to determine what happened.
-The dentist will also ask you questions about the incident that caused the problem, and will request information about your medical history.
-Only then can the dentist can then determine the treatment method that is correct for the emergency.
+The dentist will also ask you questions about the incident that caused the problem and will request information about your medical history.
+Only then can the dentist determine the treatment method that is correct for the emergency.

 Dental emergencies require immediate attention from a dentist.
 If there is ever a question in your mind that you have a dental emergency, you should contact a dentist immediately.

 Being prepared for dental emergencies beforehand gives you the best chance of success.
 If you don’t have a regular dentist, please feel free to keep our contact information in your wallet or purse so you can call quickly and get to our nearest location.
 If you’re looking for a Las Vegas dentist with no insurance, we have flexible payment options available.

 Both my kids are patients here and my son also has orthodontia treatment here and I'm very happy.
 The staff…